 Piles of paper, stacks of unopened mail, that label printer you don’t use but can’t bear to throw away.
 It stares at you, mocking you.
 Daring you, “Get work done!”

-Starting a business out of your home (or even at an office) is hard work, and takes an incredible amount of both focus and creativity.
-Dreaming about the perfect office home space?
-Don’t fret!
-It doesn’t take a hefty pocketbook to create an inspiring and practical office.
-Laura Acevedo, the founder of the crazy-popular baby bandana bib line Matimati and mother of two shares how she created a workspace that works.
+Starting a business out of your home (or even at an office) takes an incredible amount of both focus and creativity.
+Doing all that hard work in a beautiful work space makes it all just a bit easier, and creating an inspiring and practical office doesn’t have to be expensive.
+Laura Acevedo, the founder of the crazy-popular baby bandana bib line Matimati and mother of two, shares how she created a work space that works.

-There’s no need to take out a second mortgage to outfit your workspace with the latest and greatest.
-Clean lines and simple furnishing go a long way to creating a space that moves you to get the hustle on.
+There’s no need to take out a second mortgage to outfit your work space with the latest and greatest.
+Clean lines and simple furnishings go a long way.

-Laura Acevedo: I like to keep it simple with a nice white desk, a really comfortable chair, and my iMac (I do prefer Mac over PC, but that’s just a simple preference).
+Laura Acevedo: I like to keep it simple with a nice white desk, a really comfortable chair and my Mac.
 Getting rid of all the clutter and having a nice clean area designated for work really helps me get in work mode and be productive.

-Laura Acevedo: I love natural light and having my desk right next to a window gives me that.
-It gives my work area a nice touch and actually having a view other than my computer screen helps me to concentrate and get ideas flowing.
+Laura Acevedo: I love natural light, and having my desk right next to a window gives me that.
+It gives my work area a nice touch, and having a view other than my computer screen helps me to concentrate and get ideas flowing.

-Clutter is the killer or creativity.
+Clutter is the killer of creativity.
 An open mind requires an open space, so shuffle those papers into properly filed folders and watch the ideas (and motivation) roll in!

 More Motherly insights from Matimati’s founder, Laura.